jack-greenberg/btldr/README.md

 > programmed, interrupts are disabled while executing from the Application section.
 If
 > Interrupt Vectors are placed in the Application section and Boot Lock bit BLB12 is programmed,
 > interrupts are disabled while executing from the Boot Loader section.

+We need to decide some things: on reset, should the bootloader execute first?
+Or do we go to the application?
+Either one is ok, but if we go to the bootloader first, we can just check to see why there was a reset, and if it wasn't a bootloader request, we jump to the application.

+Do we need to disable interrupts?
+Where should the interrupts be located?